-The 2428 Burbank Street house is a two-story wood frame colonial inspired craftsman style residence with attached garage.
+The 2428 Burbank Street house is a two-story wood frame colonial inspired craftsman style residence with a garage.
 The steep pitch side gable roof is intersected with a moderate pitch front gable roof - both with eave overhangs and exposed rafters with asphalt shingle.
 The main façade is symmetrical and the exterior siding for the entire home is clapboard.
-The interior of the home reflects the craftsman style in materials and design.
+The interiors of both homes reflect the craftsman style in materials and design.
 The house stands on Burbank Street, in Nuuanu, between Wyllie Street and Coelho Way.
-This home stands on a 6,000 square foot lot in the center of the northwest side of Burbank Street.
 This residence has high integrity of design, materials and workmanship of the late 1920s and the craftsman style with colonial style influence.
 The property is in good condition and has had few alterations since it was built in 1927.